-Singapore enacted its Personal Data Protection Act (PDPA) on 2 July 2014 comprising various rules governing the collection, use, disclosure and care of personal data.
+Singapore's Personal Data Protection Act (PDPA), which came into full effect on 2 July 2014, comprises various rules governing the collection, use, disclosure and care of personal data.
 It recognises both the rights of individuals to protect their personal data as well as the needs of organisations to collect, use or disclose personal data for legitimate and reasonable purposes.

 The trend of vast amounts of personal data being collected, used and even transferred to third-party organisations for a variety of reasons is expected to grow exponentially with increasingly sophisticated technology.
 With this trend comes growing concerns on the part of individuals about how their personal data is being used.

 The PDPA presents a data protection regime to govern and address these concerns and to maintain individuals’ trust in organisations that manage individuals’ personal data.

 By regulating the flow of personal data among organisations, the PDPA also aims to strengthen and entrench Singapore’s competitiveness and position as a trusted, world-class hub for businesses.